The history of Toronto's first apartment building

 Toronto's rents spiked massively in the years the building was under construction - up to 95 per cent between 1897 and 1906 - in part due to a sudden uptick in immigration.
 There were more new arrivals than the number of new homes could accommodate, making apartment blocks and attractive idea for developers.

-By 1907, Toronto had its first apartment building directory that included Sussex Court at 389 Huron St. and Spadina Gardens at 41-45 Spadina Road, both of which still exist, in the west end.
+By 1907, Toronto had its first apartment building directory that included Sussex Court at 389 Huron St. and Spadina Gardens at 41-45 Spadina Road, both of which still exist.

 Today, U of T's Ramsay Wright Zoological Laboratories building, built in 1965, occupies its former lot.